 Your mind is the radio that blocks the soft whisper of your inner GPS.

-And that’s to be expected.
+That’s to be expected.
 Part of this path is to learn to see through your mind.
 Not to battle against your mind, but to not take it so seriously.

 You do that by beginning to notice that you are not your thoughts.

 Close your eyes, and notice how thoughts come and go, like clouds in the sky.

 You don’t have to struggle against your thoughts or feelings.

 Re-focus on stumbling toward what makes you come alive.